-Kyrie Irving Trade Adds More Buzz Around Celtics’ Season, Potential
+Kyrie Irving Trade Gives Celtics A Buzz They Haven’t Had Since ‘Big Three’ Era

 And there’s always the possibility, however faint, that the 2017-18 Celtics could go down as the basketball equivalent of the 2011 Red Sox — a team that had the firepower to be great but never achieved greatness.
 It’s largely forgotten now, but the narrative around the union of Ray Allen, Garnett and Pierce in 2007 was whether those stars could put aside their personal accomplishments to attain team glory, so Horford, Hayward and Irving can’t totally be left off the hook in that regard, either.

-But basketball is different than baseball (hot take!) and age isn’t the looming foe for the core of Irving, 25, and Hayward, 27, that it was for that “Big Three.”
+But basketball is different than baseball (hot take!) and age isn’t the looming foe for a core involving Irving, 25, and Hayward, 27, that it was for the “Big Three.”
 What’s more, this new iteration can’t even really be called a “Big Three” without being extremely generous to Horford and Hayward.

 Still, as long as it took for Celtics fans to buy in on last year’s team, there has been little hesitance this summer from Green Teamers.
 Even as stalwarts Avery Bradley, Jae Crowder and Isaiah Thomas are sent off, the sense is that the Celtics got stronger at the top of their roster while maintaining enough capable role players to imagine something jelling just the right way come playoff time.
-Coach Brad Stevens cobbled together a couple respectable, then very good, squads the last three years with far less impressive parts, so it’s intriguing to anticipate what he might do with this collection of talent.
+Coach Brad Stevens cobbled together a couple respectable, then very good, squads over the last three seasons with far less impressive parts, so it’s intriguing to anticipate what he might do with this collection of talent.

-Maybe most important of all, though, Celtics fans smell blood.
-They see the cracks developing in Cleveland, its unlikely trade partner.
+Perhaps most important of all, though, Celtics fans smell blood.
+They see the cracks forming in Cleveland, its unlikely trade partner.
 Irving forced his way out and James might not be far behind.
 They recognize the Cavs’ grip on the East is tenuous.
 The conference title feels attainable this season and, with Jayson Tatum and Jaylen Brown oozing potential, most certainly beyond.

 Thumbnail photo via Ezra Shaw/Pool Photo via USA TODAY Sports Images